A logo with purple squaresDescription automatically generated

 The Data Security and Protection Toolkit (DSPT) is an annual online self-assessment for health and care organisations to measure data security performance.
 It outlines what steps you need to take to keep people’s information safe and to protect your business from the risk of a data breach or cyberattack, while also providing organisations a means of reporting security incidents and data breaches.
 It covers both paper and digital care records.

-Central and local government bodies, commissioners, the Care Quality Commission, and the National Data Guardian recognise the DSPT as the official tool to evaluate your compliance with legal requirements, data security standards and IT good practice.
+Benefits of DSPT Central and local government bodies, commissioners, the Care Quality Commission, and the National Data Guardian recognise the DSPT as the official tool to evaluate your compliance with legal requirements, data security standards and IT good practice.

 It has been developed by the NHS and updated annually in consultation with care providers to ensure it is social-care friendly and relevant to the data management and security needs of the sector.